streetsidesoftware/cspell-dicts/dictionaries/sql/README.md

-# Cspell sql Dictionary
+# CSpell SQL Dictionary

-Sql dictionary for cspell.
+SQL dictionary for CSpell.

-This is a pre-built dictionary for use with cspell.
+This is a pre-built dictionary for use with CSpell.

 ## Installation

-Global Install and add to cspell global settings.
+Global Install and add to CSpell global settings.

 ```sh
 npm install -g @cspell/dict-sql
 cspell link add @cspell/dict-sql
 ```

-## Uninstall from cspell
+## Uninstall from CSpell

 ```sh
 cspell link remove @cspell/dict-sql